alexamichela/movieFeministScore/README.md

 beliefs.
 Having such pervasive media that enforces harmful stereotypes, racial biases, and lack of representation of LGBTQ+ individuals encourages, and often leads to the internalization of said stereotypes.
-Additionally, we focused in on a couple movies that had thought provoking feminist scores: Trolls (Feminist Score: 0), Sausage Party (Feminist Score: 1), and Moana (Feminist Score: 3).
+<br>Additionally, we focused in on a couple movies that had thought provoking feminist scores: Trolls
+(Feminist Score: 0), Sausage Party (Feminist Score: 1), and Moana (Feminist Score: 3).
 The Trolls movie is one marketed at children, but especially young girls.
 The protagonist is a spunky troll and heir to the troll equivalent of a throne.
 We would have assumed a movie focused on a female protagonist would at